Yoga – the tool for being in our bodies and being with ourselves

 This will be an all-levels workshop on deepening these inner relationships, which will be informative to teachers and enlightening, encouraging and inspiring to students!
 Teachers will learn simple approaches to fundamental and powerful actions and practices for students, while continuing students will have a chance for a deep and direct experience!

-Friday: Sacral Rhythm and Low Back Health
+First day: Sacral Rhythm and Low Back Health

 At the center of all movement lies the sacrum, the keystone of the pelvis, which regulates the curve of the spine as well as the ‘openness’ and flexibility of the hips.
 Much of yoga has focused on the suggested actions of the tailbone — even in describing ‘Mula Bandha’ — but has given little attention to the natural actions of the sacrum.